Dhghomon/easy_rust/README.md

 #![allow(dead_code)]
 #![allow(unused_variables)]

-struct Struct1 {}
+struct Struct1 {} // Create five structs
 struct Struct2 {}
 struct Struct3 {}
 struct Struct4 {}
 struct Struct5 {}

 fn main() {
-    let char1 = 'ん';
-    let char2 = ';';
+    let char1 = 'ん'; // and four variables.
+We don't use any of them but the compiler is quiet let char2 = ';';
     let some_str = "I'm just a regular &str";
     let some_vec = vec!["I", "am", "just", "a", "vec"];
 }
 ```

 Of course, dealing with dead code and unused variables is important.
 But sometimes you want the compiler to be quiet for a while.
+Or you might need to show some code or teach people Rust and don't want to confuse them with compiler messages.

 `#[derive(TraitName)]` lets you derive some traits for structs and enums that you create.
 This works with many common traits that can be automatically derived.
 Some like `Display` can't be automatically derived, because for `Display` you have to choose how to display: